 Food safe recommends that when food has had contact with saliva it cannot be then stored for re-use.

-No. We recommend hand washing only to ensure the parts do not get damaged.
+We recommend either washing Subo by hand or placing in the TOP RACK of the dishwasher. washing Subo to ensure the parts do not get damaged.
 Subo should be dismantled into 7 separate parts for cleaning, using a cloth, brush and warm soapy water.
 Please ensure all parts are completely dry prior to re-assembly and storage.

 See Cleaning Your Subo below.